Secret Stories

 The root of the fracture was this: inner power is dangerous unless contained by something outside.

-That story, once embedded, breeds a lifetime of shrinking, apologizing, policing instincts, medicating emotions, and repressing visions.
-The body becomes the enemy.
-Safety becomes a performance.
-But the current never consented to this arrangement.
-It adapted.
-It buried itself.
-And it waits.
+That story breeds shrinking, apologizing, policing instincts, medicating emotions, and repressing visions.
+The body becomes an enemy; safety, performance.
+But the current did not consent.
+It adapted, buried itself, and waits.

 “Beneath the system’s lies, the organism remembers.
 The fire remains.”